wlperry/umd_biostats/ecostats_lectures/lecture_11/11_01_lecture_powerpoint.pptx.md

 **Consider non-parametric tests when:**

 -   Sample sizes are small
 -   Data are heavily skewed
 -   Outliers are present and legitimate
 -   Variances are very unequal
 -   Data are ordinal (ranked)
 -   Assumptions checks clearly fail

 **Trade-offs:**

-- ✓ Fewer assumptions
+-   [x] Fewer assumptions
-- ✓ More robust to outliers
+-   [x] More robust to outliers
 -   ✗ Less statistical power
 -   ✗ Test medians/ranks, not means
 :::
 :::::

 # Kruskal-Wallis Test: Overview